nzlosh/err-stackstorm/README.md

 `api_auth.user.name` | Errbot username to authenticate with StackStorm.
 `api_auth.user.password` | Errbot password to authenticate with StackStorm.
 `api_auth.token` | Errbot user token to authenticate with StackStorm.
 Used instead of a username/password pair.
-`api_auth.key` | Errbot API key to authenticate with StackStorm.
+`api_auth.apikey` | Errbot API key to authenticate with StackStorm.
 Used instead of a username/password pair or user token.
 `timer_update` | Unit: seconds.
 Default is *60*.
 Interval for err-stackstorm to the user token is valid.
 `rbac_auth.standalone` | Standalone authentication.
 `rbac_auth.clientside` | Clientside authentication, a chat user will supply StackStorm credentials to err-stackstorm via an authentication page.